-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 STAR+PLUS Home and Community Based Services (HCBS) program members, as recipients of Medicaid, are eligible to use the Medicaid medical transportation system for Medicaid-covered medical appointments.
 The Medicaid medical transportation system is accessed by calling the local agency whose number is available from the Texas Health and Human Services Commission (HHSC).
-Day Activity and Health Services (DAHS) providers, Adult Foster Care (AFC) and Assisted Living (AL) providers are responsible for scheduling transportation for the residents.
+Day Activity and Health Services (DAHS) providers, adult foster care (AFC) and assisted living (AL) providers are responsible for scheduling transportation for the residents.

 The local medical transportation contractors have procedures regarding service area limitations, schedules for traveling to certain areas and requirements on the amount of notice required by STAR+PLUS HCBS program members.
 The AFC/AL provider must provide an escort for the member, if necessary.

-There may be questions about eligibility for participants who are living in AFC/AL facilities.
+There may be questions about eligibility for participants who are living in an AFC/ALF.
 In cases of difficulties in scheduling, or questions about eligibility for transportation, participants should contact the managed care organization to intercede on the participant's behalf with the local Medicaid medical transportation system.

 3125 STAR+PLUS Home and Community Based Services Program Members Requesting Non-Managed Care Services